-In addition to its disinfection abilities, chlorine also oxidizes many contaminants from their dissolved to particulate forms, making it easier for them to be removed.
-For example, at our new Beaver Brook Treatment
+In addition to its disinfection abilities, chlorine also oxidizes many contaminants from their dissolved to particulate, or solid, forms, making removal easier.
+For example, at our new Beaver Brook Treatment Facility, we use chlorine to convert dissolved iron and manganese to their particulate forms, which can then be removed through a filtration process to further purify your water.

-Facility, we use chlorine to convert dissolved iron and manganese to their particulate forms, which can then be removed through a filtration process to further purify your water.
 As part of a multi-barrier approach to ensuring safe drinking water, chlorine treatment is the critical second line of defense after our award-winning source water protection program that minimizes the potential for contamination of our wells from surrounding land uses.